jekymin8232/vitalguardai-com/README.md

 ## Governance
 **The system is built on an open-source architecture and avoids dependence on external libraries whenever possible, promoting transparency, auditability, and long-term sustainability.
 Even low-income countries can customize, white-label, and adapt the technology to their own needs.
 This enables a more equal and accessible path toward sovereign AI, allowing nations to maintain technological independence without relying exclusively on foreign platforms or massive infrastructure investments.**

+**Offline AI is one of the strongest solutions for data protection and privacy compliance, including regulations such as GDPR and CCPA.
+Because it is designed to operate without collecting unnecessary personal data from the outset, it significantly reduces privacy risks.
+Combined with a security-first architecture, offline AI provides a highly reliable approach to protecting user information.**